sverrirab/envirou/README.md

 [![build](https://github.com/sverrirab/envirou/actions/workflows/build.yml/badge.svg)](https://github.com/sverrirab/envirou/actions/workflows/build.yml)

 Envirou (`ev`) helps you to quickly view and configure your shell environment.
 Display important variables with nice formatting and hide the ones you don't care about.
 No more custom shell scripts to configure your environment or guessing which one is active!

 ![Simple View](./screenshots/header.png)

-# Key hightlights
+# Key highlights
 * Works with any other tool - just views and optionally sets environment variables.
 * Compact output (replaces $HOME with `~` and _underscores_ paths for readability).
 * Hides all irrelevant variables such as `TMPDIR`, `LSCOLORS` etc, etc.
 * Fully customizable.
 * Works on Mac + Linux (bash + zsh) and Windows (bat and PowerShell).
 * Fully standalone go binary.
 * Command completion support (bash + zsh).
 * Includes [oh-my-zsh](https://ohmyz.sh/) theme and PowerShell prompt script.

 ## Why?
 Everyone that works with complex infrastructure or multiple development environments from the command line know the feeling of using the wrong toolchain or environment and having the nagging suspicion that you have mixed something up in your configuration.
 Classical examples are PATH's to tools/SDK versions, external service endpoints for your PROD and DEV environments etc etc.